CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/index.md

 ### Why does the government need this?

 In July 2021, Vancouver city spend half a million dollars on graffiti removal [Link](https://dailyhive.com/vancouver/vancouver-graffiti-removal-half-a-million).
 It is said that there is an increasing phone call to 311 about 87%.
 One of the reason is because there's a spike in nuissance graffiti during Covid-19 pandemic [Link](https://globalnews.ca/news/8240692/vancouver-spike-nuisance-graffiti-calls-311-covid-19-pandemic/).
 The presence of graffiti in an area over a long period of time encourages the appearance of other graffiti.
-Besides that, graffiti leads to the racist attack too in Vancouver [Link](https://www.vancouverisawesome.com/local-news/mural-in-vancouvers-chinatown-targeted-in-racist-attack-3932501).
+Besides that, graffiti leads to the racist attack too [Link](https://www.vancouverisawesome.com/local-news/mural-in-vancouvers-chinatown-targeted-in-racist-attack-3932501).

 ### What is our goal?